How parishes in the Diocese of Shrewsbury welcome enquirers into OCIA, register them with the diocesan team, and prepare for the Rite of Election.

 Step three: the Rite of Election

-You will receive a request from her in early Lent for the names, photos, and parish details of your candidates.
+You will receive a request in early Lent for the names, photos, and parish details of your candidates.
 Submit promptly.
 The Cathedral runs to a tight schedule, especially when, as in 2026, two Rites are needed.

 Step four: Easter and beyond